Kiwi FM: Channel Z revival attempts

 An online petition and forum to bring back the Channel Z format, called Bring Back Channel Z, ran for about a year.
 The campaign was featured in Rip It Up, with a letter from petition co-founder Jonathon Kerkhofs.
 The magazine was largely skeptical of the potential success of the website giving it as much chance of success as "a Pop Idol winner has at a second album deal".
 In the same issue Bradbury, who was at the time editor of Rip it Up, cited the need for a station such as channel Z to support the New Zealand music industry.
 He claimed "Channel Z served an important role between the Student Radio Network and the commercial stations" and that with it gone "New Zealand music is going to find it a much harder place to get heard".
 The petition has attracted over 1400 signatures, far short of its goal of 10,000.

 On Monday 18 January 2010 a version of the Channel Z format was brought back on radio station The Rock.
 From 7PM to 10PM The Rock aired Channel Z Nights based on the modern rock format similar to that of Channel Z in the early 2000s.
 The show failed mostly due to the music being similar to the rest of the days music played on The Rock, and not adhering to Channel Z format.
 The show was canned a week before Christmas the same year.
 Both The Rock and Channel Z had come under the same ownership in 2001 when Channel Z owner Canwest purchased RadioWorks with all stations eventually falling under the same management umbrella.

-Modern day Radio Hauraki relaunched with a similar format to Channel Z in early 2013, playing much of the alternative music originally played on the station.
-This format still exists today.
+Modern day Channel X (New Zealand radio station) plays similar music to what was previously played on Channel Z, playing much of the alternative music originally played on the station.

 Other Kiwi FMs

 In 1988 in the Waikato and Bay of Plenty a local station called 898 FM was renamed to Kiwi FM broadcasting on 89.8 FM.
 The Kiwi FM station played Hit Music similar to Magic 91FM in Auckland and ZM.
 In 1993 Kiwi FM was rebranded as The Breeze but this station was completely separate to the current The Breeze station both in the Waikato and even the original The Breeze station in Wellington, a similar station was launched in Auckland replacing Magic 91FM.
 In 1997 this frequency was taken over by The Radio Network and used to launch ZM into the Waikato and Bay of Plenty.

 In Te Puke a local station called 92.9 Kiwi FM and then for a short period known as Kiwi 89FM operated.
 This station was independently owned and operated by Whakatane-based station One Double X - 1XX from September 2001 to May 2011.

+In 2021 Kiwiradio.nz and Kiwiradio.co.nz online radio was established to carry the torch for New Zealand Music discovery, and has a weekly live show that invites local artists to showcase their music.